 When we first got RockIT on board as a sponsor of the last BeMyApp WeekEnd in SF I was quite frankly a bit nervous.
-Recruiting for tech companies has become a touchy subject in the Bay Area due to the high demand for engineers, product managers, etc. (and in my opinion, as a result of the utterly wrong choice of recruiters sometimes).
-I didn’t want our attendees to be a moving target for some pushy recruiter while they were at the event to hack and launch their own product.
+Recruiting for tech real time stock tracker android companies has become a touchy subject in the Bay Area due to the high demand for engineers, product managers, etc. (and in my opinion, as a result of the utterly wrong choice of recruiters sometimes).
+I didn’t want our attendees spy web for iphone to be a moving target for some pushy recruiter while they were at the event to hack and launch their own product.

 Then I met with Cody and Jane and from then on I knew everything will be just fine!
 They were with us for the whole weekend, being co-workers at the venue the event was held, and not one time I regretted partnering with them.
 As they are going to be with us for the App Olympics in SF, I invited Cody to share their vision and what makes them different from the bunch.

 THE ROLE OF A RECRUITER AND DISPELLING SOME MYTHS

 Cody Voellinger is Co-Founder and Sales Director of RockIT Recruiting, a hi-tech recruiting agency based in San Francisco.